9 IoT training certifications to take your next career step

 This is a free, six-module online course suited for beginners who are getting their feet wet in IoT.

-The course covers IoT devices and how they connect to networks, programming languages -- such as Python -- used to develop IoT applications and how they work, what qualifies as "big data" and how big data must be stored, the security requirements for IoT devices and networks, and IoT's role in the business.
+The course covers IoT devices and how they connect to networks; the programming languages, such as Python, that are used to develop IoT applications and how they work; what qualifies as "big data" and how big data must be stored; AI and machine learning in IoT; the security requirements for IoT devices and networks; and IoT's role in the business.

-5. UCI's Introduction to Programming the IoT Specialization
+5. An Introduction to Programming the IoT Specialization on Coursera

-For those interested in learning how to program IoT devices, this is a great option for applying different IoT programming languages and platforms.
+For those interested in learning how to program IoT devices, this is a great option for exploring different IoT programming languages and platforms.
 It also offers certification.

-In this six-course program, you'll learn how to program in Python and C for the Arduino and Raspberry Pi environments.
+The six-course program is available on Coursera but taught by the University of California, Irvine.
+Participants will learn how to program in Python and C for the Arduino and Raspberry Pi environments.
 Coursework includes online lectures, labs and hands-on projects.

 You can choose which courses you want to complete.
 These include the "Introduction to the Internet of Things and Embedded Systems," "The Arduino Platform and C Programming," "Interfacing with the Arduino," "The Raspberry Pi Platform and Python Programming for the Raspberry Pi," "Interfacing with the Raspberry Pi" and "Programming for the Internet of Things Project."

-At a pace of 10 hours per week, it takes about two months to complete the entire program.
-Pricing isn't listed, but there is a free seven-day trial period, and you can audit the course for free.
+The entire program is completed in approximately two months at a pace of 10 hours per week.
+Pricing isn't listed, but there is a free seven-day trial period and a free audit of the course.

-A Certified IoT Architect has knowledge of the devices, technologies and protocols used to build IoT platforms, as well as an understanding of different IoT architecture layers and models.
+A Certified IoT Architect has knowledge of the devices, technologies and protocols used to build IoT platforms, and an understanding of different IoT architecture layers and models.

 7. Internet of Things certification from University of California, Irvine

 This program gives participants a business overview of how organizations can take advantage of IoT and a close-up look at technologies such as Arduino and Raspberry Pi hardware systems.
-The University of California, Irvine offers an IoT certification for students who take three courses for nine course credits and finish with a passing grade.
+The University of California, Irvine offers an IoT certification for students who take three courses -- each consisting of three units -- for nine course credits and finish with a passing grade.

-The three courses offered in the program are "Introduction to the Internet of Things," "Designing and Integrating IoT Devices" and "Networking and Securing IoT Devices."
+The three overarching courses offered in the program are "Introduction to the Internet of Things," "Designing and Integrating IoT Devices" and "Networking and Securing IoT Devices."
 The program also covers integration, standards and compliance, IoT business processes and security.
-IT professionals can take this program online for an average cost of $2,910.
-It runs for nine months.
+IT professionals can take the nine-month program online for an average cost of $2,910.

 8. Internet of Things Graduate Certificate from Stanford University School of Engineering

-The Stanford program has academic advisors who can help select a subset from the 15 IoT courses offered that best align with professional and educational goals.
-Some prerequisite knowledge of specific programming languages or technology might be necessary for certain courses.
+Academic advisors can help participants select the IoT courses that best align with their professional and educational goals.
+Certain courses might require some prerequisite knowledge of specific programming languages or technology.
 Graduate certificate applicants must complete the course within three years, and tuition is based on the number of credit units taken.

-This is an IoT course and certification intended for advanced IoT practitioners.
-It consists of 45 online modules, 163 lessons, 28 quizzes and one final exam.
-The course assumes a sound understanding of IoT and it cuts to the chase, immediately exploring IoT technologies and approaches at a highly detailed and advanced level.
-This is a course best undertaken by IoT practitioners who already have experience in IoT development and implementation but who want to go further in developing their understanding of IoT.
+The ICIP course and certification are intended for advanced IoT practitioners.
+It consists of 45 online modules, 163 lessons, 28 quizzes and a final exam.
+The course assumes a sound understanding of IoT, immediately exploring IoT technologies and approaches at a highly detailed and advanced level.
+This is a course best undertaken by IoT practitioners who have experience in IoT development and implementation but who want to go further in developing their understanding of IoT.
 The course is self-paced and priced at $1,199.

 How to select the type and specialty of the course